Some farmers are turning away from conventional methods to embrace a more humane and natural way to make milk.

 “Jerseys and Guernseys are excellent breeds for cheese production milk.
-These two breeds don’t produce quite as much milk, but milk components are much higher—which makes more cheese.”
+These two breeds don’t produce quite as much milk, but milk components are much higher—

 Have your read our Sustainable Kitchen Guide for buying humane, healthy and ethical milk, cheese and dairy?
 Find it here.

 Devil in the Milk: Illness, Health and the Politics of A1 and A2 Milk